-Link ID'd for introduction of fish, childhood wheezeNovember 12th, 2012 in Pediatrics /
+Link ID'd for introduction of fish, childhood wheezeNovember 12, 2012 in Medicine & Health / Pediatrics

 (HealthDay)—The introduction of fish between the ages of 6 and 12 months, but not consumption afterward, correlates with a reduction in the risk of wheezing in children at age 48 months, according to a study published online Nov.
 12 in Pediatrics.